lionkiller900/test/README.md

 - The large members of the Slack community have my thanks for providing insights and hints to my questions that I posed

-- Finally my appreciation to my tutor, Akshat.
+- Finally my appreciation goes to my tutor.